khanson679/khanson679.github.io/index.md

 ## Presentations

 ### 2023

 * Kenneth Hanson (2023).
+[A Computational Perspective on the Typology of Agreement](/files/hanson-nyubb2023-agreement-slides.pdf).
+NYU Syntax Brown Bag.
+New York University, New York, NY.

+* Kenneth Hanson (2023).
 A Computational Perspective on the Typology of Agreement.
 MG+1.
 Stony Brook University, Stony Brook, NY.